hashicorp/raft-wal/README.md

 part of the sector even if it is not atomic and arbitrarily garbles the part of the sector we actually did write.

-At the end of each block we append a trailer with a checksum over the data written to that block _during this batch_.
-The CRC might be over the whole block if this batch has spanned multiple blocks but will commonly be only the suffix of the block that we appended in this batch.
-See [Block CRC](#block-crc).

-At the end of the batch we write a `Commit` frame containing the [CRC](#commit-crc) over the data in that partial block from the current batch.
+At the end of the batch we write a `Commit` frame containing the CRC over the data written during the current batch.

 In a crash one of the following states occurs:
- 1. All sectors modified across all blocks make it to disk (crash _after_ fsync).
+ 1. All sectors modified across all frames make it to disk (crash _after_ fsync).
  2. A torn write: one or more sectors, anywhere in the modified tail of the file might not be persisted.
-We don't assume they are zero unlike some code, they might be arbitrarily garbled (crash _before_ fsync).
+We don't assume they are zero, they might be arbitrarily garbled (crash _before_ fsync).

 We can check which one of these is true with the recovery procedure outlined below.
 If we find the last batch _was_ torn.
 It must not have been acknowledged